Packaged broccoli slaw makes a quick and easy stir-fry and, with the addition of tofu, a filling but low-fat vegan meal.

 Broccoli slaw is simply peeled and shredded broccoli stems combined with a little shredded carrot and sometimes red cabbage.
 You can make it yourself with a food processor or mandolin, and that’s a great way to use leftover broccoli stems, but peeling and shredding does take a little time.
-Honestly, I never bother.
+Honestly, I rarely bother.
 I save my broccoli stems for other uses and keep a package of organic broccoli slaw in my fridge to add to my daily salads.

 Because the broccoli stems are so thinly shredded, they cook in about two minutes, allowing me plenty of time to brown a little tofu to make this a filling main dish.
 It was so tasty that it was an instant hit with my family and, because it was so quick and easy to make, I’ve added it to my short list of “last minute meals” that I can throw together in minutes.

-Broccoli Slaw Stirfry with Tofu
+Broccoli Slaw Stir-Fry with Tofu

-- 14 ounces extra-firm tofu, cut into small cubes
+- 14 ounces extra-firm tofu cut into small cubes

-- 2 cloves garlic, thinly sliced
+- 2 cloves garlic thinly sliced

 - 1/4 cup rice wine (may substitute pale dry sherry, vermouth, white wine or dry cider; for non-alcoholic substitute, try 3 tablespoons apple juice and 1 tablespoon vinegar)